top of page

 Hadrian’s Wall Corridor

 Start your walk in Chollerford.
-You can park at the Riverside Café car park—it's small, but there’s usually space to park on the verge along the opposite side of the road near the roundabout.
+You can park at the Riverside Café car park.
+It's small, but there’s usually space to park on the verge along the opposite side of the road near the roundabout.

 Person in red jacket walking along a moss-covered stone wall in a forest.
 Overcast sky, earthy tones, and scattered leaves enhance the rustic setting.

-Begin by crossing the bridge, where you’ll spot the remains of a Roman bridge abutment just downstream—a reminder of the original Roman crossing.
+Begin by crossing the bridge, where you’ll spot the remains of a Roman bridge abutment just downstream, a reminder of the original Roman crossing.
 Follow the road briefly, then pick up the path towards Brunton Turret (26b), one of the best-preserved turrets on the Wall.

 Here, you’ll see a rare detail: a clear change in the Wall’s width.
-On the east side of the turret, the Wall is the original broader build (around 3 metres wide), while the west side connects to a narrower section (about 2.3 metres)—evidence of an early change in the Roman construction plans.
+On the east side of the turret, the Wall is the original broader build (around 3 metres wide), while the west side connects to a narrower section (about 2.3 metres), evidence of an early change in the Roman construction plans.

 Planetrees itself is a brilliant section of Wall, about 35 metres long, and really well preserved.
 What’s especially interesting here is that the foundation is wider than the Wall built on top.
 It’s yet another spot where you can see the Romans changing their plans partway through construction.